matloff/fasteR/README.md

 [1] "ts"
 ```

-So, it put years on the horizontal axis, instead of subscripts 1,2,3,...
+So, it put years on the horizontal axis, instead of indices 1,2,3,...

 And one more thing:  Say we wanted to know the flow in the year 1925.
 The data start at 1871, so 1925 is 1925 - 1871 = 54 years later.
 The